bryanroscoe/aqicn/README.md

 [directory]/Data/AQICN/Variable/YYYY/MM/yyyymmdd-variable.csv

 You can change the base [directory] by editing the script.
+It is defaulted to "./"

+####Troubleshooting

+If you UnicodeException you made need to set the enviroment variable PYTHONIOENCODING to utf-8

 ###Written in [Python 3.4](https://www.python.org/downloads/release/python-34/)